 Setting: Protected Nature Reserve, Coastal Barrens.

-One of the best coastal hikes in Nova Scotia.
+One of the best #coastal hikes in the region.

 Sensitive, protected environment – tread lightly.